White stepped out of the bedroom, Bell's shallow breaths still lingering in his ears.

 "I know you're watching, Aisha!
 And I know… just like Bell, something must have happened to you, too!
 If you don't appear quietly, then I have no choice—!"

-I took a deep breath, clutching at my chest, and roared with everything I had:
+He took a deep breath, clutching at his chest, and roared with everything he had:

 "Aisha… I wish—no… it wasn't just a wish.
 I want you!
 Please… save me!"

-As I fell, my eyes snapped open—and there it was.
+As he fell, his eyes snapped open—and there it was.

-A purple mist rising from below, coiling around me.
+A purple mist rising from above, coiling around him.

 From within the haze, a hand reached out.